 Redirecting a Loved One With Dementia

-Alzheimer’s disease and dementia, which affect memory and other cognitive abilities, can create anger, anxiety, confusion and fear for a person living with the disease.
-It doesn’t help that explaining and reasoning with person dementia probably won’t ease their frustration.
+Alzheimer's disease and dementia, which affect memory and other cognitive abilities, can create anger, anxiety, confusion, and fear for a person living with the disease.
+It doesn't help that explaining and reasoning with a person with dementia probably won't ease their frustration.

 It's happening again.
 Even though you've explained many times to mom, who has dementia, that she can't call her sister Marie, who passed away five years ago, mom insists on calling her right now.